TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2019.md

 * Updates on State Demography Office population estimates and forecasts,
 * Federal, State, and Local perspectives on the 2020 Census,
 * Demonstration of the new Census data portal, [data.census.gov](https://data.census.gov/cedsci/) and data tools available from the State Demography Office, and
-* Views of population growth in Colorado from the perspective of local experts.
+* Views on population growth in Colorado from the perspective of local experts.

 See the full [agenda](agenda link) for details.